 How Can Early Menopause Be Managed And Treated?

 Premature menopause doesn’t necessarily require any treatment, but these common treatment options can help manage the symptoms or conditions related to it:

 - Hormone replacement therapy (HRT): This hormone therapy can alleviate any common menopausal symptoms.
 You can also take vaginal hormone products, preferably those in low doses, to help with the vaginal symptoms of menopause.

 - Menopausal hormone therapy (MHT): Estrogen and progestin supplements can also help prevent menopausal symptoms and bone loss.

 Be advised however that these therapies can increase your chances of stroke, heart disease or breast cancer.
 Therefore, you should consult your doctor before you decide to opt for these therapies.

-Treatment Options for early Menopause
+Treatment Options for Premature Menopause

 Early Menopause: Have your Say!

 Any questions or comments about premature menopause?
 Leave a comment below and let us know your thoughts.
 We’d love to hear from you.